FAIRmat-NFDI/nomad-docs/docs/examples/plugin_registry.md

 ---

 !!! info "About this page"
-    This page is automatically generated from the NOMAD API and updated weekly.
+    This page is automatically generated from the NOMAD API and updated monthly.
-    The data includes all plugins owned by the FAIRmat-NFDI GitHub organization.
+    The data includes all plugins owned by the FAIRmat-NFDI, nomad-coe GitHub organizations.
     For more information about NOMAD plugins, see the [plugin documentation](../howto/plugins/plugins.md).